ToledoSDL/ToledoSDL/README.md

 Heyy!
-My name is lucas, but you can call me Toledo, I am a teenager who loves to program, and I know several languages.
+My name is Lucas, but you can call me Toledo, I am a teenager who loves to program, and I know several languages.
 Particularly I have a great knowledge about javascript and nodejs, currently working on my discord bot, which has more than +10,000 servers and +1,500,000 users

 ## Social networks